Shane-Roy/Password-Generator/README.md

 Use "python3 pass-gen.py" to start program, then enter a password length for output

+(Includes the use of upper, lower, special, and numbers.
+Feel free to change this as you wish.)

 Other uses are:

 1. Password with double the first length